+'''

 2) (10 pts) DSN (Linked Lists)

+'''

 We can store an integer in a linked list of nodes, where each node stores digit, in reverse order.
 For example, the integer 2163 would be stored in the linked list $3 \rightarrow 6 \rightarrow 1 \rightarrow 2$.
-Using the node struct shown below that is used to store numbers in this manner, write a recursive compareTo function that takes in pointers to two integer stored in this manner and returns a negative integer if the number in the list pointed to by num1 is less than the number in the list pointed to by num1 is less than the number in the list pointed to by num1 is larger than the number in the list pointed to by num1 is larger than the number in the list pointed to by num1 is larger than the number in the list pointed to by num1 is larger than the number in the list pointed to by num1 is larger than the number in the list pointed to by num1 is larger than the number in the list pointed to by num2.
+Using the node struct shown below that is used to store numbers in this manner, write a recursive compareTo function that takes in pointers to two integer stored in this manner and returns a negative integer if the number in the list pointed to by num1 is less than the number in the list pointed to by num2, 0 if the two respective numbers are equal, or a positive integer if the number in the list pointed to by num1 is larger than the number in the list pointed to by num1 is larger than the number in the list pointed to by num2.
 For example, compareTo($3 \rightarrow 6 \rightarrow 1 \rightarrow 2$, $4 \rightarrow 6 \rightarrow 1 \rightarrow 2$) should return a negative integer and compareTo($3 \rightarrow 6 \rightarrow 1 \rightarrow 2$, $9 \rightarrow 9 \rightarrow 9 \rightarrow 1$) should return a positive integer.